jquinss/SampleMailer/README.md

 * [Status](#status)

 ## General info
 This a SMTP client application created in JavaFX.
-The application is mainly intended to be used for testing purposes (e.g. testing of email security technologies)
+The application is mainly intended to be used for testing purposes (e.g. testing of email security technologies).

 ## Technologies
 * Java version: 17.0.6